-ENG 401 (3) Language Arts in Elementary School.

-All phases of an effective language arts program in the elementary school curriculum are examined.
 ENG 402 (3) Language Arts in Secondary Schools.

 This course examines exploratory and systematic approaches to teaching the language arts in the high school in order to give prospective teachers alternate approaches to teaching language arts.

 ENG 403 (3) Linguistics and the Teaching of English.